JessieElorza/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/7052b810-8960-458f-9955-e94e43e60c2f" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now open osTicket in the web browser and fill out all the required data needed to start an osTicket office (Helpdesk Name, Email etc...).
 Make a username and password and keep them safe in a dedicated password safelock app to remember them and to reduce security issues from arising in the workplace.
+Don't click install just yet.
 </p>
 <br />
 <h2></h2>